MCP Integration

 schema-type_fields

-Return fields of a type.
+List the fields of a type — a lean field list, no per-field argument trees.
 Must call before building any query — field names cannot be guessed.

 | Parameter | Type | Required | Default | Description |